The Secret To Effective Flea & Tick Control For Columbus Property Owners

 A Bit About Fleas and Ticks

 Although both fleas and ticks survive on blood, they are by no means the same creature.
-Ticks are generally twice the size of fleas and a lot less mobile than fleas are, which makes getting on their prey a bit more complicated.
-Most often, ticks will cling to the top of a piece of tall grass and extended their front legs waiting for their prey to stroll past.
+Ticks are generally twice the size of fleas and a lot less mobile than fleas, making getting on their prey a bit more complicated.
+Ticks often cling to the top of a piece of tall grass and extended their front legs waiting for their prey to stroll past.
 If no living creature brushes up against where they are perched all day, they don’t eat.

 Fleas have less trouble getting onto a host, mainly due to their strong legs, which they use to jump far distances.
-Outside, fleas will wait in grass, bushes, and other greenery for furry animals to roam by.
+Fleas will wait in grass, bushes, and other greenery for furry animals to roam by outside.
 Once a host is close enough, fleas will jump aboard and burrow themselves into their fur.
 From here, fleas will lay eggs and feed.